lennyleadership/Devotional_Commentary_Bible/content.en/docs/106_Romans/Romans_16.md

 >“Salute Tryphena and Tryphosa, who labour in the Lord.
 > Salute the beloved Persis, which laboured much in the Lord.”

-It struck me – it does not say that they “laboured much <u class = "red">for</u> the the Lord” but that they “laboured <u class ="red">in</u> the Lord”.
+It struck me – it does not say that they “laboured much <u class = "red">for</u> the Lord” but that they “laboured <u class ="red">in</u> the Lord”.
 And is it not a blessing, as my devotional reading went on to say, that the Master knew that they did so in Him – and yes for Him.
 Isn’t it enough that He knows!

 </div>